 Variable Area Flowmeters

-A variable area flowmeter, also known as a rotameter, is a type of flow measurement device, used for measuring the flow rates of different fluids, such as liquids, gases, vapor, and so on, in industrial settings.
+A variable area flowmeter, also known as a variable area flow indicator, is a flow measurement device used to measure flow rates of various fluids, steam, and gases.
+Hence, this is a widely used device in industrial processes pertaining to water treatment, chemicals, scientific research, and other flow related applications.
 The volumetric flow of a fluid can easily be measured using these flow meters.
 It consists of a vertical tapered tube with a float inside that moves vertically in response to the fluid flow.
-They are often utilized in processes such as water treatment, chemical dosing, HVAC systems, and laboratory experiments.

-At Cannon Water Technology, we offer various types of variable area flowmeters from reputed manufacturers like Blue White.
-The flow meters listed here are specially designed to serve challenging industrial environments and measure the flow rates of fluids with different consistencies and textures, including semi-solids, liquids, particulate fluids, slurries, and so on.
+At Cannon Water Technology, we offer various types of variable area flowmeters sourced from reputed manufacturers such as Seametrics, Blue-White, and so on.
+We also offer related accessories such as tri-clamps, flow cell indicator, gasket, cleaning module, and so on.
+The flow meters listed here are specially designed to serve challenging industrial environments and measure the flow rates of fluids with different consistencies and textures, including semi-solids, liquids, particulate fluids, and slurries.

 How Does a Variable Area Flow Meter Work?